Why should I attend Homegrown Lacrosse Summer Camp?

 If treatment goes beyond our staff member’s abilities the appropriate person(s) will be contacted.
 The University of St. Thomas has 24-hour security guards and on-campus Public Safety attendants.
 For any other medical issues, Regions Hospital and United Hospitals are located approximately 10 minutes from the UST St. Paul campus.

 Will my camper have fun at camp?

 We certainly hope so!
 Our camps are designed with the primary goal of being fun.
 At the end of each Summer Camp, we send surveys out to campers asking them to reflect on their experience.
 We took that information and created a blog “Top Ten Reasons We Love Summer Camp.”
 Check it out to see what past campers said was their favorite parts of camp.

-Can my camper bring / should my camper bring his cell phone?
+Can my camper bring / should my camper bring their cell phone?

 Short answer: No, they should not.
 Long answer: We encourage campers to “unplug” while at camp and focus on the experience.
 You can always call the camp director for updates and if your camper ever needs anything, we are more than happy to provide them with a phone.

 My camper has special dietary restrictions - will this be accommodated?

 Yes, absolutely.
 The chef and cafeteria staff at UST is phenomenal.
 There are plenty of vegetarian, lactose-free, gluten-free options as well as peanut and tree nut free options.
 During registration, we will ask if your camper has any dietary restrictions and work with your camper to make sure they are eating properly.

 My child is brand new - is this camp “okay” for them to attend?

 Every lacrosse player ever has had a “first day” of lacrosse.
 You have to start somewhere, right?
 Our camp is a great and welcoming place to start.
 Our camp staff and councilors are great at creating a welcoming environment to make sure every camper is challenged individually at their personal skill level.